crispy78/energytariffs/README.md

-# energytariffs
+# Energy tariffs listing
-A listing of energytariffs
+<hr></hr>
+The general idea is to create an opensource database of energy tariffs for the community to use.